Facts And Figures About Racism And Mental Health

 Compassionate care, understanding and guidance for individuals and families.

-Supporting people with care, dignity, and understanding through inclusive, person-centred services that empower individuals, strengthen communities, and promote mental wellbeing for all.
+Supporting people with care, dignity, and understanding through inclusive, person-centered services that empower individuals, strengthen communities, and promote mental well-being for all.

-iMatter Warrington and North West is a community interest organisation aimed at protecting the most vulnerable members of the community in Warrington and the surrounding areas.
-We aim to meet the needs of Black Africans and Ethnic minority groups within the community, providing support and a listening ear.
+iMatter Warrington and North West is a community interest organization aimed at protecting the most vulnerable members of the community in Warrington and the surrounding areas.
+We aim to meet the needs of Black Africans and ethnic minority groups within the community, providing support and a listening ear.

 iMatter is a community-based initiative that is guided by a number of ethical principles and values, including these.